a-padman/Dine2/README.md

 var obj = JSON.parse(newData);
 ```

-​ **Create a JavaScript file** (mine is called main.js) in order to send an object containing the user zip code and cuisine information.
-Next, [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) a JSON response body from the dineTrigger function (that will return restaurant information) that can be parsed to populate the frontend.
+​ **Create a JavaScript file** (mine is called main.js) in order to send an object containing the user zip code and cuisine information ({zip1, zip2, cuisine}) utilizing a [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) request.
+Next, [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) a JSON response body from the dineTrigger function (that will return restaurant information) that can be [parsed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) to populate the frontend.
+Whenever we receive data from a web server it is always a string, so by using **JSON.parse** we can turn this data into a Javascript object which will be much easier to work with when we want to access our restaurant data.

 ### Backend ⚙️